 Commissioner Naomi Rainey

-MEMBER, BOARD OF WATER COMMISSIONERS
+SECRETARY, BOARD OF WATER COMMISSIONERS

 Naomi Rainey was selected and sworn in to the Long Beach Board of Water Commissioners on October 19, 2020 by Mayor Robert Garcia.
 Ms. Rainey is an award-winning educator, philanthropist, entrepreneur and civil rights activist who has had a positive impact on the lives of thousands of community members, including many at-risk children.